mjordan/islandora_whole_object/README.md

 To get a sense of the different ways we might represent the linked data properties of an Islandora object, you can use a simple way to see different represtations of that data.
 Appending the following to the end of `/node/1/whole_islandora_object` (e.g., `/node/1/whole_islandora_object/table`) will result in different outputs:

 * `jsonld` (or nothing at the end of the URL): show the JSON-LD converted to a raw PHP array
-* `table`: show the Linked Data properties in a table
+* `table`: show the Linked Data properties in a table (currently only show first of multivalued properties)
 * `node`: doesn't show Linked Data properties, just the basic Drupal node structure as a raw PHP array

-Here's the table output:
+Here's the table output (`http://localhost:8000/node/1/whole_islandora_object/table`):

 ![table output](docs/table.png)